 - 14. We would expect providers to report an actual or suspected Prevent-related incident promptly.
-OfS 2018.35 states that providers should contact the OfS at the time when a potential serious incident is identified.
-Providers should note this should be by no later than five days after the incident occurring or being identified.
+OfS 2018.35 states that providers should contact the OfS at the time when a potential serious incident is identified, and by no later than five days after the incident occurring or being identified.
+The same timescale will apply to reporting Prevent-related serious incidents.
 In the case of 'near misses', this should be as soon as it is deemed that a potential incident would have impacted on Prevent duty implementation had it progressed to its conclusion.
 The definition of a 'near miss' is provided in Annex A. - 15.
 Failure to report an incident within the required timescale may lead to the initiation of a non-compliance process as outlined in OfS 2018.35, which could include escalation to senior management or a Prevent review meeting.